-Nestled on the beach, this Brighton hotel is within a 15-minute walk of Peace Statue, Brighton Beach, and Churchill Square Shopping Centre.
-Brighton Pier and ...
+Located in the heart of Brighton, this hotel is within a 10-minute walk of Regency Square, Brighton Beach, and Churchill Square Shopping Centre.
+Brighton Royal ...

-Located in North Laine, this hotel is within a 10-minute walk of Brighton Toy and Model Museum and Brighton Museum and Art Gallery.
-Brighton Beach and Brighton ...
+Located in the heart of Brighton, this hotel is within a 10-minute walk of Brighton Toy and Model Museum and Brighton Museum and Art Gallery.
+Brighton Beach ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply